Creating and Running a Laravel Project in ServBay

 https://servbay-laravel-test.local

-If everything is set up correctly, you should see Laravel's welcome page.
+If configured correctly, you should see Laravel’s welcome page.

 Add a Simple Example Route

-For a clear verification, you can add a simple route in routes/web.php
+To quickly verify the setup, you can add a simple route to output "Hello ServBay!" in the routes/web.php

-file in your project directory and add or modify this:
+file in your project directory and update or add the following code:

 <?php